charmainetrx/assessment/README.md

 <br>

 ### 1. Deploy a Kubernetes Cluster
-<p>Plain Terraform was used as I was not familiar with Terragrunt; The Terraform files can be found in the "/terraform" folder.</p>
+<p>Plain Terraform was used to deploy the AWS resources as I was not familiar with Terragrunt; The Terraform files can be found in the "/terraform" folder.</p>

+Commands to deploy to AWS:<br>
 `terraform init`<br>
 `terraform apply`
 <br><br>